simran08udhani/Pleasure-Port-Website-An-Amusement-Park-Website/README.md

 Special thanks to **YouTube** for the video content used on the website.

 ## License
-This project is licensed under the MIT License.
+The Pleasure Port Website is licensed under the [MIT License](LICENSE).